peterlvilim/i3dotfiles/README.md

 - Scripts for controlling and status reporting for spotify and mopidy
 - Script for sabnzbd status
 - Script for next google calendar event
+- Startup and shutdown scripts
+- Lock and hibernate scripts